Chapter Five II

 Susan, “By the way, we can’t go out without every other person wanting to know where you guys are.
 Is there anyone in the Village you don’t know?”

 “It’s okay to tell them what we’re doing.
 Be sure to see Mini and Chuck at least once a week, and the Jamaicans, and go to MOMA and tell Chichi in the café we miss her.
 She’ll tell the others.
 You know most of the people we do in the Village, keep them posted.
 Janah will handle Chinatown and Master Kim will deal with the rest.”

 Chris, “Maybe Sis should just do a website.”

 “I thought about Facebook.
 The problem is, we want the people we know to know.
 It’s the people we don’t know….”

 Susan, “We’ll handle it.
 Frankly, I’m enjoying the attention.
 Every place I go I get to talk about my daughters.
 I’m a celebrity mom.”

 **There are no dietary restrictions in Shaolin, meat can be eaten in the temple or anyplace else.
 There are no restrictions against alcohol, but the vows for Priest include refraining from intoxicants.
 There is a Shaolin Temple in Manhattan on Broadway.
 The Temple in this book is not based on that one.
-The temple we have entered subscribes to the old traditions of acceptance, living, study and service.
-The Masters have long ago instituted vegetarianism.
+The temple we have entered subscribes to the old traditions of acceptance, study and service.
+The Masters had long ago instituted vegetarianism.
 It was originally a financial decision, meat is expensive.
 It has been retained as traditional.
-Outside, monks may do as they wish regarding vegetarianism.
+Outside, monks may eat as they wish.